awesome-gptX/awesome-gpt/README.star.md

 - [examor](https://github.com/codeacme17/examor) 1034⭐️ A website application that allows you to take exams based on your knowledge notes.
 Let you really remember what you have learned and written.
 - [GPTyper](https://gptyper.net) Type notes, essays, creative writing etc. with live predictive suggestions, similar to GitHub Copilot
 - [Wielded](https://wielded.com/) Create AI workflows using Personas.
 Integrates with OpenAI, Azure, Anthropic & AWS Bedrock models.
 Free for individuals.
+- [Zapier](https://zapier.com/ai/chatbot) Create an AI chatbot that answers questions, resolves issues, and nurtures leads with the power of automation.

 ## Applications